gomorpheus/morpheus-docs/integration_guides/xen.rst

 PASSWORD:: Xen Host Password
 Inventory Existing Instances:: If enabled, existing Google Instances will be inventoried and appear as unmanaged Virtual Machines in {morpheus}.

-NOTE: {morpheus} scopes clouds to single regions.
+NOTE: |morpheus| scopes clouds to single regions.
 Multiple clouds can be added for multi-region support, and then optionally added to the same group.

 The Cloud can now be added to a Group or configured with additional Advanced options.